amaan75/flutter_tuts/radio_button_demo/README.md

 # Radio Button Demo

-A new Flutter project.A project to figure out how to buttons work in flutter.
+A new Flutter project.A project to figure out how the Radiobuttons and RadioButton Lsits  work in flutter.

 ## Getting Started